bemnetbeshah/tonetrace/analyzers/README_lexical_richness.md

 python -m pytest tests/test_lexical_richness.py -v
 ```

-## Demo
+## Educational Demo

-See `examples/lexical_richness_demo.py` for a comprehensive demonstration of the analyzer with different text types.
+See `examples/lexical_richness_demo.py` for a comprehensive demonstration showing how teachers can use this analyzer to track student vocabulary development across different writing samples and grade levels.

+---

+**Built with ❤️ for educators and students everywhere**

+*Helping teachers understand and support student vocabulary growth.*